We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The best way to compare gear ratios across different bikes and different wheel sizes is by using gear inches.

 At first glance, touring bikes look very similar to road bikes.
 However, there are some very crucial differences.
-Simply speaking, most road bikes are made to go fast, whereas touring bikes are made for long and sustained efforts.
+Simply speaking, most road bikes are made to go fast, whereas the best touring bikes are made for long and sustained efforts.

 Touring geometry is more upright, putting the rider in a comfortable and relaxed position that allows them to spend hours in the saddle, day after day.